 Click on the link below if you’d like additional information on this topic from Schmidt & Clark, LLP:

-Free Energy Drink Lawsuit Evaluation: If you or a loved one has suffered a serious injury after consuming an energy drink, you should contact our law firm immediately.
-You may be entitled to compensation by filing an energy drink injury suit and we can help.
+Free Energy Drink Lawsuit Evaluation: Again, if you or a loved one has been injured by an energy drink, you should contact our law firm immediately.
+You may be entitled to compensation by filing an Energy Drink Suit and our lawyers can help.